+Entertainment segment revenues increased during 2018, as compared to 2017, primarily due to the opening of our flagship Ole Red location in Nashville in May 2018 and increases at the Grand Ole Opry due primarily to an increase in shows and attendance.
 Entertainment segment revenues increased during 2017, as compared to 2016, primarily due to increases at the Grand Ole Opry and Ryman Auditorium due to increased shows and attendance and increased ancillary business such as tours and retail, and an increase at the Wildhorse Saloon, due primarily to increased business attributable to the achieved benefits of a 2016 renovation.
-Entertainment segment revenues increased during 2016, as compared to 2015, primarily due to increased attendance and additional shows at the Grand Ole Opry, as well as increased ancillary business at the Ryman Auditorium.

-Entertainment operating expenses increased during 2017, as compared to 2016, and in 2016, as compared to 2015, primarily as a result of increased compensation and consulting costs, as well as increased variable costs associated with the increase in revenue.
+Entertainment segment operating expenses increased during 2018, as compared to 2017, primarily as a result of the opening of Ole Red Nashville in May 2018, expenses associated with Opry City Stage subsequent to our purchase of the remaining 50% joint venture interest in the second quarter of 2018, and increased compensation and consulting costs.
+Entertainment segment operating expenses increased during 2017, as compared to 2016, primarily as a result of increased compensation and consulting costs, as well as increased variable costs associated with the increase in revenue.